awsdocs/amazon-s3-userguide/doc_source/abort-mpu.md

 You are billed for all storage associated with uploaded parts\.
 For more information, see [Multipart upload and pricing](mpuoverview.md#mpuploadpricing)\.
 So it's important that you either complete the multipart upload to have the object created or stop the multipart upload to remove any uploaded parts\.

 You can stop an in\-progress multipart upload in Amazon S3 using the AWS Command Line Interface \(AWS CLI\), REST API, or AWS SDKs\.
-You can also stop an incomplete multipart upload using a bucket lifecycle policy\.
+You can also stop an incomplete multipart upload using a bucket lifecycle configuration\.

 ## Using the AWS SDKs \(high\-level API\)<a name="abort-mpu-high-level"></a>